Skip to main content

 NetSuite SuiteAnalytics Connect

-This connector captures data from Oracle NetSuite into Flow collections.
-It relies on the SuiteAnalytics Connect feature in order to both load large amounts of data quickly, as well as introspect the available tables, their schemas, keys, and cursor fields.
+This connector captures data from Oracle NetSuite into Estuary collections.
+It uses the SuiteAnalytics Connect feature in order to both load large amounts of data quickly, as well as introspect the available tables, their schemas, keys, and cursor fields.

 Supported data resources